json-api/json-api/_format/1.1/index.md

 If a relationship is provided in the `relationships` member of the [resource object][resource objects], its value **MUST** be a relationship object with a `data` member.
-The value of this key represents the linkage the new resource is to have.
+The value of this key represents the [linkage][resource linkage] the new resource is to have.

 #### <a href="#crud-creating-client-ids" id="crud-creating-client-ids" class="headerlink"></a> Client-Generated IDs